jamescheuk91/kubernetes-manifests-example/README.md

   - Ensure a certain number of `Pods` is running at all times

 - `Service`
-  - TCP/UDP Proxy to Replication Controllers
+  - TCP / UDP Proxy to `Replication Controllers`
-  - Can contain 1 or more Replication Controllers
+  - Can contain 1 or more `Replication Controllers`
-  - Select by labels
+  - Select by `Label`

 # Best Practices